 Further, measures were taken to ensure no issues arose.
-In order to assure the Trustee that core financial transactions were processed promptly and accurately, and that standards of administration undertaken by Mercer were maintained, the following processes were undertaken in the Scheme year:
+In order to assure the Trustee that core financial transactions were processed promptly and accurately, and that standards of administration undertaken by Mercer were maintained, the following processes were undertaken in the Trust year:

-- Monitoring of Mercer's administration services against SLAs and the extent to which member transactions have been processed on time.
-The Senior DC Contracts Manager monitors performance by reviewing the monthly administration report.
-Any anomalies are formally discussed during scheduled monthly meetings between TPT and Mercer.
-Any follow up actions are formally documented and tracked through to resolution. - Reviewing capacity at Mercer and the level of resources available.
-Although resources are covered in the monthly meetings between TPT and Mercer, both parties discuss current activities and resource planning in scheduled weekly calls.
-Ad-hoc or unscheduled resource changes are highlighted to the Senior DC Contracts Manager as and when necessary. - Annual reporting by Mercer to the Executive Board on the completeness and accuracy of common and conditional data.
-The 2020 data validation reports (certificates and summary) provided by Mercer include a common data score of 95%.
-Ongoing activity takes place to continue to improve data quality.
+- Monitoring of Mercer's administration services against SLAs and the extent to which member transactions had been processed on time.
+The DC Operations Manager monitored performance by reviewing the monthly administration report.
+Any anomalies were formally discussed during scheduled monthly meetings between TPT and Mercer.
+Any follow up actions were formally documented and tracked through to resolution. - Reviewed capacity at Mercer and the level of resources available.
+Although resources were covered in the monthly meetings between TPT and Mercer, both parties discussed current activities and resource planning in scheduled weekly calls.
+Ad-hoc or unscheduled resource changes were highlighted to the DC Operations Manager as and when necessary.

-- Monthly reviews of reconciliations of investment transactions and member units.
-Mercer undertakes this activity on a daily basis but reports the findings within the monthly administration report, highlighting any discrepancies.
-Any discrepancies are accounted for with Mercer confirming the circumstances leading to the difference and the actions being taken to address these.
-All discrepancies are managed to resolution. - Monthly audits by TPT's Quality Assurance team of the core financial transactions undertaken by Mercer, including member investment allocations and other aspects of the DC investment cycle.
-Any issues raised by the annual audit will be discussed as part of the monthly meetings between TPT and Mercer and escalated to the MOB as necessary. - In addition to the above, each month a selection of cases completed by Mercer's administration is audited by TPT's Quality Assurance Team.
-The purpose of the audit is to ensure that Mercer follows its agreed processes correctly for all case types and that SLAs are met.
-Furthermore, the audits review the quality of any output which can include, but is not limited to, data updates on oPen (Mercer's administration system) and written communication to members. - Annual review of the AAF 01/06 Pensions Administration and 02/07 Master Trust assurance reports prepared by Mercer, which are scrutinised by the TPT DC Team as part of TPT's own DC governance process and by the DCOC on behalf of the Trustee.
-The output is then reported to the Trustee Board. - All monthly contributions and member data are collected by a dedicated employer support team within TPT.
-The process includes verification by the employer that the contribution schedules submitted are correct, and verification by TPT that the contributions received meet the contribution schedules.
-Where standards are not being met, issues are escalated to the Administration Director and the Executive Board for rectification and then reported to the MOB via the Administration report.
+- Annual reporting by Mercer to the Executive Board on the completeness and accuracy of common and conditional data.
+The 2021 data validation reports (certificates and summary) provided by Mercer included a common data score of 96%.
+Ongoing activity took place to continue to improve data quality. - Monthly reviews of reconciliations of investment transactions and member units took place.
+Mercer undertook this activity on a daily basis but reported the findings within the monthly administration report, highlighting any discrepancies.
+Any discrepancies were accounted for with Mercer confirming the circumstances leading to the difference and the actions being taken to address these.
+All discrepancies were managed to resolution. - Monthly audits were carried out by TPT's Quality Assurance team to review the core financial transactions that were originally processed by Mercer, including member investment allocations and other aspects of the DC investment cycle.
+Any issues raised by the annual audit were discussed as part of the monthly meetings between TPT and Mercer and escalated to the MOB as necessary. - Annual review of the AAF 01/06 Pensions Administration and 02/07 Master Trust assurance reports prepared by Mercer, which were scrutinised by the TPT DC Team as part of TPT's own DC governance process and by the DCOC on behalf of the Trustee.
+The output was then reported to the Trustee Board. - All monthly contributions and member data was collected by a dedicated employer support team within TPT.
+The process included verification by the employer that the contribution schedules submitted were correct, and verification by TPT that the contributions received met the contribution schedules.
+Any issues where standards were not being met are escalated to the Chief Operating Officer and the Executive Board for rectification and then reported to the MOB via the Administration report.
 If necessary the ARCC may also be notified of an issue.